jurajsic/DQBDD/README.md

     DQBDD [OPTION...] <input file>

 `<input file>` should be formula to solve in DQDIMACS format, for the list of options run `DQBDD --help`.
-If the formula is satisfiable, the return value is 10, else it is 20.
+If the formula is satisfiable, the return value is 10, otherwise it is 20.

 ## Examples